teamact21-source/hierarchical-ai-safety-architecture/README.md

+## TL;DR
+A safety architecture where a Primary AI operates under a strictly superior Supervisory AI (C+Δ), aiming for structural safety via asymmetric control rather than guardrail enumeration.

+## Why it matters
+- Reduces reliance on brittle rule lists
+- Provides a clear audit surface for humans
+- Enables scalable oversight as capabilities grow

+## 1-minute diagram
+(ここにSVG表示)

 # Hierarchical AI Safety Architecture
 This repository contains a proposed hierarchical AI safety framework
 where a human-like Primary AI (PA) operates under an invisible,